Air Quality Monitoring In india

 - Passive air monitoring: where, reactive surface is used in which solid chemical is filled.
 It provide a monthly average for pollutants being monitored.

-Air quality monitoring system designed based on requirement or objective of environmental monitoring programme.
+designed based on requirement or objective of environmental monitoring programme.

 CPCB has initiated National Ambient Air Quality Monitoring, to measure, analyse the ambient air in a particular region.
 NAAQM regularly identify air pollutants like sulphur-di- oxide, oxides of Nitrogen, SPM, RSPM.
 There are various NAAQM networks worldwide.
 They include CPCB(Delhi), SPCB, pollution control committees, NEERI, Visvesvaraya college of engineering(Nagpur), University of Pune, KTHM college(Nashik), WIT college(Solapur),Thane municipal corporation.